VitaliKaniushok/createPackagesForCLM/README.md

 # createPackagesForCLM
-An application created with Electron that creates packages for Veeva \ MiTouch \ iTouch, depending on the selected template.
+This application developed with Electron that creates packages for Veeva \ MiTouch \ iTouch, depending on the selected template.